-As at 31 December 2023, the Group had 84 employees (2022: 90 employees).
+As at 31 December 2024, the Group had 98 employees (2023: 84 employees).
 Remuneration is determined by reference to market terms and the performance, qualifications, and experience of individual employee.
 Other benefits include contributions to retirement scheme.

-Under relevant local government regulations, the Group is required to make contributions to a defined contribution retirement scheme for all qualified employees in the PRC.
+Under relevant local government regulations, the Group is required to make contributions to a central pension scheme operated by the local municipal government for all qualified employees in the PRC.
 The Group has, in compliance with relevant local government regulations, made payment for such scheme during the year.
 The Group has no obligation for the payment of other retirement and non-retirement benefits of employees other than the contributions described above.